krutikkkkkkkkk/FigTime/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the  [MIT License](LICENSE).
+Feel free to use, modify, and distribute this code as per the terms of the license.

 ## Support